justinjest/python-essentials/lessons/07Introduction to Databases and SQL.md

 An association exists between tables if one table has a foreign key that points to the other.
 Consider the following cases:

-1. An application has a users table and a user_profiles table.
-Each user_profiles record has a foreign key, which is the primary key of a record in the users table.
+1. An application has a `users` table and a `user_profiles` table.
+Each record in the `user_profiles` table has a foreign key, which is the primary key of a record in the `users` table.
 This is a one-to-one association.
 2. An application has blogs.
 Each blog has a series of posts.
-The application might have a blogs table and a posts table.
-Each entry in the posts table would have a foreign key for a blog, indicating the blog to which it belongs.
+The application might have a `blogs` table and a `posts` table.
+Each record in the `posts` table would have a foreign key for a `blogs` table record, indicating the blog to which it belongs.
 This is a one-to-many association, as one blog has many posts.
 3. A magazine publisher has magazines and subscribers.
 Each subscriber may subscribe to several magazines, and each magazine may have many subscribers.
 Now we have a problem.
 We can't put a list of subscribers into a magazine record.
 Relational database records can't contain lists.
 For a given magazine, we could create one record for each subscriber, but we'd be duplicating all the information that describes the magazine many times over.
-Similarly, there is no way for the subscribers table to contain records for each magazine for each subscriber.
-So, you need a table in the middle, sometimes called a join table.
-In this case, the join table might be subscriptions.
+Similarly, there is no way for the `subscribers` table to contain records for each magazine for each subscriber.
+So, you need a table in the middle, sometimes called a **join table**.
+In this case, the join table might be `subscriptions`.
 Each subscription record has two foreign keys, one for the magazine and one for the subscriber.
 This is a many-to many association.

 ### **Transactions**